-Plan Bay Area supports MTC's Freeway Performance Initiative (FPI), which is designed to maximize the efficiency and improve the management, reliability and safety of the existing freeway, highway and arterial infrastructure, while targeting freeway improvements to the most congested locations.
+Plan Bay Area supports MTC's Freeway Performance Initiative (FPI), which is designed to maximize the efficiency and improve the operations and safety of the existing freeway, highway and arterial network.

-Owing to investments made through the Transportation 2035 Plan, FPI expanded the number of metered ramps from 330 locations in 2009 to 500 locations by 2012, directly resulting in reduced travel times and improved reliability on major freeway corridors with almost no impact on local street operations.
+Owing to investments made through the Transportation 2035 Plan, FPI expanded the number of metered ramps throughout the Bay Area, directly resulting in reduced travel times and improved safety on major freeway corridors while managing the impact on local arterial operations.
 FPI investments also support the Program for Arterial System Synchronization (PASS), through which an average of 500 traffic signals are re-timed each year to improve coordination across jurisdictions, and provide priority signal timing for transit vehicles.